saschagrunert/peel/README.md

     /// The actual parsing entry point
     fn parse<'a>(&self,
                  input: &'a [u8],                    // The input for the parser
-                 node: Option<&ParserNode>,          // The current node within the tree
-                 graph: Option<&ExampleGraph>,       // Access to possible other nodes via the graph
                  result: Option<&Vec<Self::Result>>) // The current parsing result -> IResult<&'a [u8], Self::Result> {
         do_parse!(input,